Snowflake-Labs/terraform-snowflake-snowalert/README.md

 ![158665186-36fa7acf-fecc-452c-ae4f-482eddf79b72](https://user-images.githubusercontent.com/72515998/158665593-e80b12df-41e2-4162-a102-895ee3407fe8.png)

+SnowAlert is an alerting engine that allows you to write SQL queries that are run on schedule and produce alerts into a table that can optionally be dispatched to slack, JIRA or E-mail.
+It is collection of Snowflake objects that enable you to write what we call _rules_ as Snowflake views that query tables for interesting events to find those that are alert-worthy that may be deemed as _incidents_.
+We manage these objects using a Terraform module.

-Terraformed version of [Snowalert](https://github.com/snowflakedb/SnowAlert).
-It creates the following resources:
+It is essentially a Terraformed version of [Snowalert](https://github.com/snowflakedb/SnowAlert).
+It uses the following Snowflake resources:

-1. Database
+1. Views
-2. Schemas
+2. Tables
-3. Role
+3. Tasks
-4. Future Grants
+4. UDFs
-5. Task Scheduler, Task Runner and Alert Handler UDFs
 6. Procedures
-7. Tasks

-This version of Snowalert is implemented fully in Snowflake using Snowflake native objects such as tasks to schedule runs of alerts and dispatch them to external services such as slack, jira and e-mail using Snowflake External Functions with a [GEFF API](https://github.com/Snowflake-Labs/geff) backend.
+This version of Snowalert is implemented fully in Snowflake using the above Snowflake native objects to schedule runs of alerts and dispatch them to external services such as slack, JIRA and e-mail using Snowflake External Functions with a [GEFF API](https://github.com/Snowflake-Labs/geff) backend.

 ### `snowalert.auto.tfvars` Inputs File